chrismo80/Is/Docs/Is.md

 #### <u>IsAssertionsAttribute</u>
 Mark a custom assertions class with this attribute to enable proper code line detection.
 #### <u>ITestAdapter</u>
 Represents an interface for handling test result reporting.
 Serves as a hook for custom test frameworks to throw custom exception types.
-Provides a default implementation of that throws exceptions for test failures, specifically a `NotException` for single failures and a `AggregateException` for multiple failures.
+Provides a default implementation that throws exceptions for test failures, specifically a `NotException` for single failures and a `AggregateException` for multiple failures.
 Can be set via Configuration.TestAdapter.
 - __`ReportSuccess()`__: _Reports a successful test result to the configured test adapter._
 - __`ReportFailure(failure)`__: _Reports a failed test result to the configured test adapter._
 - __`ReportFailures(message, failures)`__: _Reports multiple test failures to the configured test adapter._